Building franchises

 Inoscope helps building franchise networks and branch-based construction groups standardise rates, approvals and pricing logic while keeping branch-level review and local control.

-Inoscope turns job context into scoped, priced, approval-ready work records for builders, repair teams, reinstatement companies, franchise networks and QS teams.
+Inoscope turns job context into draft scopes, estimates and pricing outputs for builders, repair teams, reinstatement companies, franchise networks and QS teams.

 Shared construction rate standardisation